Updates made to this guidance

-The social worker resource assistant reminders the appointment letter and financial request to the youth justice manager for approval.
+The workplace administrator reminders the appointment letter and financial request to the youth justice manager for approval and signing.

-On approval by the youth justice manager, the social worker resource assistant creates a purchase order and sends the youth advocate:
+On approval by the youth justice manager, the workplace administrator creates a purchase order and sends the youth advocate:

 - the purchase order number.